aayushraghav93/MAARG-PathFinder/README.md

-PathFinder: Implementing Data Structures for Efficient Geolocation Services Features
+MAARG: Implementing Data Structures for Efficient Geolocation Services Features

-1.Add Cities:
+1. Add Cities

 Users can add cities to the map by providing a unique city ID and a city name.

-2.Add Paths:
+2. Add Paths

 Connect cities with paths, specifying the distance between them.
 Users can also set the availability of the path.

-3.Display Graph:
+3. Display Graph

 Visualize the graph with cities and distances to understand the spatial layout.

-4.Remove Cities:
+4. Remove Cities

 Remove cities from the map, updating the graph accordingly.

-5.Find Shortest Path:
+5. Find Shortest Path

-Utilizes Dijkstra's algorithm to find the shortest path between two cities.
-Displays the path and total distance.
+Utilizes Dijkstra's Algorithm to find the shortest path between two cities.
+Displays both the path and total distance.

-6.Persistence:
+6. Persistence

 The graph state is serialized to a file (graph.ser) for persistent storage between program runs.

-7.Data Structures

-The Location Pathfinder employs the following data structures:

-8.LocationGraph:
+Data Structures:-

+7. LocationGraph

-Represents the map with an adjacency matrix to store distances between cities.
+Represents the map using an adjacency matrix to store distances between cities.

-Uses arrays to manage cities and their paths efficiently.
+Uses arrays to efficiently manage cities and their paths.

-9.City:
+8. City

 Represents a city with a unique ID and a name.

-10.Path:
+9. Path

 Represents a path between two cities with distance and availability information.

-Getting Started
+Getting Started:-

-11.Compile and Run:
+10. Compile and Run

 Ensure you have Java installed on your machine.

 Compile and run the Main class to launch the Location Pathfinder.

-12.Menu Options:
+11. Menu Options

 Follow the on-screen menu to interact with the application.
+Options include:

+Adding cities

+Adding paths

+Displaying the graph

+Removing cities

-Options include adding cities, adding paths, displaying the graph, removing cities, and finding the shortest path
+Finding the shortest path